-The program is primarily offered as a part-time, evening program that enables working professionals to pursue their academic goals while balancing personal and professional demands.
+The program is primarily offered as a part-time, evening program or an online that enables working professionals to pursue their academic goals while balancing personal and professional demands.
 The emphasis of the program is on developing an academic foundation that provides current and aspiring HR professionals with the skills and knowledge both to perform their jobs more effectively and to understand better the organizational context within which they operate.

 While the program incorporates theoretical concepts, the focus is squarely on providing a practical, applications-oriented education.
 Course work incorporates a range of pedagogical styles - including traditional lectures, team work and group projects, field research, experiential activities, and the like - to provide a rich, diverse educational experience.